webplatform/docs/tutorials/mobile_offline/index.md

 Script Loaders have been gaining acceptance in the Web Development community as a way to target load scripts and other against specific criteria.
 For example, if your browser doesn't support any client-side storage, then why load all that extra code?

 Integrating a script loader into your projects can while combining it with our tests for offline support can allow you to build applications that will delight the user.
-Below is an example using the [http://yepnopejs.com YepNope] JavaScript framework.
+Below is an example using the [YepNope](http://yepnopejs.com) JavaScript framework.

     yepnope({
-   '''test : isOnline,'''
+      test : isOnline,
       yep  : ['normal.js', 'controller.js', 'assets.js'],
       nope : 'errors.js'
     });

 The above example is sligthly contrived, but you can see how given knowledge of the connection state, you can easily start to load more of your application in at run-time, and, if offline load a different set of scripts that can handle the failure cases.

-==Cache your data==
+## Cache your data

 We gave it away a little earlier in our example "fetch" request.